-Earn Your Computer Programming Degree at SC!
+Earn Your Criminal Justice Degree at SC!

 Recently ranked by U.S. News and World Report for its online bachelor’s degree programs, Southwestern College offers quality online degrees to adult learners.
 With courses taught by expert faculty and access to a variety of student resources, SC learners are provided with the tools and flexibility needed to succeed in their education while preparing for professional advancement.